inan-mahmud/zs-flutter/README.md

 # zs-flutter

-zs-flutter is a demo project where a user can gets to see a list of food menus and see details for a specific food.
-The project is created on Flutter and it uses Getx for three major parts.

-* State Management
-* Dependency Injection
-* Route Management
+zs-flutter is a demo food app, made with made with [Getx](https://pub.dev/packages/get) and Flutter sdk.

+The main goal is to build a readable, maintainable, scalable and high-quality flutter app using a nice clean architecture.

 ### Step 1
 Create a folder on your machine and clone the repo using the following command